 If a person wants to request access to voluntary assisted dying, they will need to be assessed by a suitably qualified doctor who will determine if the person is eligible.
 If the person is eligible, the process is repeated with a second doctor who will need to conduct another assessment.
 The doctors will make sure the person is making a fully informed decision and is aware of the available palliative care options.

 If the person wishes to proceed, they will need to make a written declaration that is witnessed by two independent individuals, confirming that they are making an informed, voluntary and enduring decision to access voluntary assisted dying.

 On receiving a final request, the doctor will apply for a permit to prescribe a medication that the person may use to end their life at a time of their choosing.
 The person must administer the medication themselves, unless they are physically unable to do so, in which case their doctor may assist.

 No health practitioner or healthcare provider will be obliged to participate in voluntary assisted dying.

 The process set out in the law includes many steps and safeguards to make sure that people are not being pressured to participate in the voluntary assisted dying process, and that it is completely voluntary.

-The Voluntary Assisted Dying Review Board will monitor all activity under the law and will receive reports from all health practitioners who participate.
-The Board will make sure that the Act is being complied with and will also monitor permit applications.
+The Voluntary Assisted Dying Review Board monitors all activity under the law and receives reports from all health practitioners who participate.
+The Board ensures the Act is being complied with.

-A person who is prescribed a voluntary assisted dying medication will also appoint a contact person so that any unused medications will be safely returned.
+When a person is prescribed voluntary assisted dying medication they appoint a contact person so that any unused medications will be safely returned.